Aram-Anderson/routing_playground/README.md

 ## Public vs. Controllers

-- Check your routes file for a "get '/nested/index.html'"
+- Check your routes file for a `get '/nested/index.html'`
 - Notice that there's also a file called `index.html` in your `/public/nested/` directory.
 - Which do you think will render if you visit `/nested/index.html`?
 - Visit `/nested/index.html`